-March 8 marks International Women’s Day, and this year’s theme could not be more on point: “Women in Leadership: Achieving an equal future in a COVID-19 world.”
-As we take time out of our day to honor the women amongst us who have inspired, led, and held the world together this past year,
+March 8 marks International Women’s Day, and this year’s theme is “break the bias.”
+The International Women’s Day website asks us all to “imagine a gender equal world.
+A world free of bias, stereotypes, and discrimination.
+A world that is diverse, equitable, and inclusive.A world where difference is valued and celebrated.
+Together we can forge women's equality.
+Collectively we can all #BreakTheBias.”
+As we take time out of our day to honor the women who have inspired, led, and held the world together this past year,

-Whether it be volunteering in your community or reaching out to a woman you admire, International Women’s Day was created in 1909 as a way to activate and campaign for equality, according to the official
+Whether it be volunteering in your community or reaching out to a woman you admire, there are many ways to honor International Women’s Day, which was was created in 1909 as a way to activate and campaign for equality, according to the official

-girl power vibes can be felt the world over as nations pause to acknowledge the unique power, performance, and perseverance of women in countries as distant as Burkina Faso and Cambodia.
+girl power vibes can be felt the world over as nations pause to acknowledge the unique power, performance, and perseverance of women in countries across the globe.
 But as far as we’ve come, ask any woman and she’ll tell you we still have a long way to go.
 From campaigning for equal wages to fighting for proper healthcare, ensuring voting rights to enforcing transparency in the #metoo age, the challenges women face continue to be a global battle.
 But there are ways you can help.
 Here are a few.
 1 Join a board.

 So many women’s organizations need fresh members to help move their missions forward.
 Whether it’s a local women-focused charity or a cycling advocacy group that needs more women members, as the late Ruth Bader Ginsburg said, “Women belong in all places where decisions are being made.
 It shouldn't be that women are the exception."